BlenderCharacters/01.Setup.and.Introduction/README.md

 + File: Save Versions and the TEMP folder
 + System: Cycles Compute Device

+### 13 Lighting And Rendering An Animation
++ Difference between Blender Render And Cycles
++ Add Light to our scene
++ Changing the viewport shading
++ Rendering an image
++ Rendering an animation ready to share

 ### 99 Section 1 Wrap Up
 + Well done